ingenierias-lentas/plantilla-de-eventos/templates/speaker-feedback-template.md

 ## Feedback

-*Add general feedback here*
+*What was the goal of the presentation?*

 *Were you able to get your message across?*

-*Were you able to reach your KPIs, both semantic and metricized?*
+*Were you able to reach your KPIs, both sentimental and metricized?*

 *What are some areas for improvement?*

-## Audience Feedback

 *How did the audience engage with your presentation?*

 *What questions were asked about the presentation?*

+*Anything else?*